 - Combine the bread crumbs and milk in another small bowl and mix to combine.
 Let that sit for just a few minutes just until the bread crumbs have soaked up the milk.

-- In a large mixing bowl, combine the moose meat, cheese, parsley, Worcestershire sauce, salt, black pepper, garlic powder, onion powder, mustard powder, smoked paprika and oregano and mix until everything is well incorporated.
+- In a large mixing bowl, combine the moose meat, cheddar cheese, parsley, Worcestershire sauce, salt, black pepper, garlic powder, onion powder, mustard powder, smoked paprika and oregano and mix until everything is well incorporated.

 - Start forming the meatballs.
 You want them a heaping 1.5 tablespoons worth each or about 1 ounce or so (they're about 1.5 inches across).
 As you are forming the meatballs, place them onto the prepared sheet pan.
 You'll yield approximately 28 to 32 meatballs.